vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can I see statistics on Vipps Login usage?

-Yes, statistics on successful logins with Vipps in production is available on the
+Yes, statistics on successful logins with Vipps MobilePay in production is available on the
 [API Dashboard](https://developer.vippsmobilepay.com/docs/developer-resources/api-dashboard).